Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 5. Version Control System

 A version control system is a tool that helps both the backend and frontend developers collaborate and control the changes made over time.
 It also gives details about what kinds of changes should be made and by whom.
-Therefore, a version control system enhances the project speed by allowing developers to interact, remove the possibility of errors, and recover the code if any accident occurs.
+Therefore, a version control system enhances project speed by allowing developers to interact, removing the possibility of errors, and recovering the code if any accident occurs.

 The following are the version control platforms that are often used for front-end development.